 - If you want to unshare and remove users at any point in time, you can do this.

 - In order to unshare the workbook, you can go to REVIEW and click on Share Workbook.

 - Now uncheck the option of Allow Changes by more than one user at the same time.

-- In order to remove users in the same window, select the user you want to remove and click on remove user option.
+- In order to remove users in the same window, select the user you want to remove and click on the remove user option.

 Things to Remember

-- Protect Worksheet and Protect Shared Workbooks both are different from each other.
+- Protect Worksheet and Protect Shared Workbooks are both different from each other.

 - You can select which changes you want to apply or remove at any point in time.

 This has been a guide to Share Excel Workbook.
-Here we discuss how to use Share Excel Workbook along with practical examples and downloadable excel template.
+Here we discuss how to use Share Excel Workbook along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –